 The IEEE 802.15.13 architecture is defined in terms of a number of layers and sublayers in order to simplify the standard.
 Each layer is responsible for one part of the standard and offers services to the higher layers.
 The interface between the layers serve to define the logical links that are described in this standard.

-An OWPAN device comprises of a PHY layer, which contains the optical wireless transceiver along with its low-level data, control and management mechanisms, and a medium access control (MAC) layer that provides access to the physical channel for all these types of transfers.
+An OWSN device comprises of a physical layer (PHY), which contains the optical wireless transceiver along with its low-level data, control and management mechanisms, and a medium access control (MAC) layer that provides access to the physical channel for all these types of transfers.
 Figure 5 shows these layers in a graphical representation, which are described in more detail in 4.6.1 and 4.6.2.

 Each device involves a device management entity (DME), responsible for managing network functions.
 DME invokes MLME functionality through the MLME-SAP.